javarouka/minimal-electron-typescript-boilerplate/README.md

 after built project, it put the release directory

 ## About this project
-This project was set up from scratch but is heavily influenced by the [electron-react-typescript](https://github.com/Robinfr/electron-react-typescript).
+This project was heavily influenced by the [electron-react-typescript](https://github.com/Robinfr/electron-react-typescript).
 Thank you [Robin Franken](https://github.com/Robinfr)